 Skip to main content

-MIC, also known as Microbiologically Induced Corrosion, occurs as microorganisms forming biofilm secrete substances that act corrosively.
-This is a chemical attack on materials that can affect various surfaces.
-The occurrence of MIC can therefore become a higher cost issue.
+MIC, also known as Microbiologically Induced Corrosion, occurs as biofilm forming microorganisms secrete substances that produce compounds which might act corrosively.
+This chemical attack on materials can affect various surfaces and therefore MIC can become a higher cost issue.

 What is biofilm?